 Dr. Shivani Bhutani individually recommends the appropriate dose and timing to start the medications for every patient.
 Too much or too little medication can have a detrimental impact on egg quality.

-The process starts with ovarian suppression by using birth control pills.
+The process starts with ovarian suppression by using pills.
 When ovarian suppression is achieved, then recombinant follicle-stimulating hormone is administered for ovarian stimulation.

 The ovaries and fallopian tubes are then closely monitored via ultrasounds every three to four 4 days along with blood hormone testing.